Dynamic Optimization with Convergence Guarantees: Reformulation as an Unconstrained Problem

 \section{Reformulation as an Unconstrained Problem}

-The reformulation of~\refOCP into an unconstrained problem is achieved in two steps.
-We first introduce penalties for the differential-algebraic and equality constraints and then add logarithmic barriers for the inequality constraints.
-The motivation is that convergence theory for the finite element method of Section~\ref{sec:FEM} is simpler for unconstrained minimizers.
+{\emergencystretch1em The reformulation of~\refOCP into an unconstrained problem is achieved in two steps.
+First, we introduce penalties for the equality constraints.
+We then add logarithmic barriers for the inequality constraints.
+The resulting penalty-barrier functional will be treated numerically in Section~\ref{sec:FEM}. }

-Before proceeding, we note that boundedness and Lipschitz-continuity of $F$ and $r$ follow from (A.2)--(A.3). \begin{lem}[Boundedness and Lipschitz-continuity of $F$ and $r$] Both~$F$ and~$r$ are bounded and Lipschitz continuous in $x$ with respect to $\|\cdot\|_\cX$.
-Furthermore, $F$ and $r$ are Lipschitz continuous in $z$ with respect to the norm $\|\cdot\|_{L^1(\Omega)}$. \end{lem} \begin{IEEEproof} Boundedness of $F,\,r$ follows from (A.2).
+Before proceeding, we note that boundedness and Lipschitz-continuity of $F$ and $r$ in \eqref{eqn:def:F}--\eqref{eqn:def:r} follow from (A.2)--(A.3). \begin{lem}[Boundedness and Lipschitz-continuity of $F$ and $r$] $F$ is bounded below. $r$ is bounded. $F,r$ are Lipschitz continuous in $x$ with respect to $\|\cdot\|_\cX$.
+Furthermore, $F,r$ are Lipschitz continuous in $z$ with respect to the norm $\|\cdot\|_{L^1(\Omega)}$. \end{lem} The proof is given in Appendix~\ref{sec:Appendix_ProofLemma1}.